Blue moon, supermoon, total lunar eclipse rolled into one

 CAPE CANAVERAL, Fla.
 (AP) — The moon is providing a rare triple treat this week.

 A blue moon is the second full moon in a month.
-A super moon is a particularly close full or new moon.
-A full lunar eclipse — or blood moon — has the moon completely bathed in Earth’s shadow.
+A supermoon is a particularly close full or new moon, appearing somewhat brighter and bigger.
+A total lunar eclipse — or blood moon for its reddish tinge — has the moon completely bathed in Earth’s shadow.